patriotic paper medallions

 Next, you are going to fold each strip into a fan (like we used to do when we were kids)😊

-Glue the 3 “fans” together using Mod Podge making sure your folds line up.
-Enclose the strips into a circle (see last Picture).
+Glue the 3 “fans” together using Mod Podge, ensuring your folds line up.
+Enclose the strips in a circle (see the last picture).